iO-Academy/2022-jul-DunkinBisquids/README.md

 - Mikey Ying - [@mikeycodingstuff](github.com/mikeycodingstuff)

 ### Acknowledgements
-A big thank you to Emily Clarkson, who provided all of the artwork for the project and tirelessly worked to ensure that its best.
+A big thank you to Emily Clarkson, who provided all of the artwork for the project.

 Also to Charlie, who provided the bedrock of this project with his years of biscuits research.